anthias-labs/arena/README.md

 ## Overview

 Arena introduces a novel approach to LP simulation through a highly-configurable event-driven runtime.
-Each event consists of integral market information for a strategy, from which the actor can derive insight from.
+Each event consists of integral market information for a strategy, from which the actor can derive insight from .

 Arena is an [alloy](https://alloy.rs) native project, utilizing many crate-native features such as the `sol!` procedural macro, and the `Anvil` testnet node implementation.